cashholb/ModeratorGui/README.txt

-Moderator GUI
+Moderator GUI for AI generated Images for designs

-Current Capability:

-Script asks user for folder to provide

 Things to work on:

-- make accept / deny button move image to appropriate 'accepted'/'denied' folder

-- make window full screen'able

-- make image resize to window size

-- make a json out of 'accepted' and 'denied' folder to save

-- make it look nice with settings menu
+- generate options for saving descriptions, title, potential top text, potential bottom text, etc.

-- make a web app out of it
+- make it a web applicaiton